heycait/credible-email/README.md

 # Credible Email
 A single-page frontend email client using JavaScript, jQuery/AJAX, and Bootstrap.
 Built on top of the SendGrid and Mandrill APIs with abstraction between the two email service providers--if one service goes down, Credible Email quickly falls over to the other provider without affecting the user.

+**Issues with CORS using SendGrid's API.
+Therefore, the application is not built on two email service providers but only on Mandrill.
+Comments in the code outline process for switching between the providers if one were to fail.**

 Email Providers:

 * [SendGrid](https://sendgrid.com/user/signup) - [Simple Send Documentation](https://sendgrid.com/docs/API_Reference/Web_API/mail.html)